-The most vital factor to consider when making right angled cuts that are accurate is setting up of the miter gauge to be perfectly square to the blade.
+The most vital factor to consider when making right-angled cuts is setting up the miter gauge to be perfectly square to the blade.

 You should not trust the angles indicated on the gauge.
 That is why am suggesting that you use a 45-degree drafting triangle.

 Place one side of the drafting triangle against the blade while aligning the gauge on the other side.
 During this setting, it is recommended that you raise the blade up for better accuracy.